-Keep Wordpress Updated
+Keep WordPress Updated

 This website has been loading quite slow lately.
-I found some weird stuff in the code from before I recently upgraded to Wordpress 2.5.
+I found some weird stuff in the code from before I recently upgraded to WordPress 2.5.
 In the header of this blog was <div id=”_wp-footer”> and a bunch of stuff I didn’t put there.

 I started googling around and found a couple of interesting blog posts, one of which was posted in December.
-Roberto Galoppini reports on the Wordpress Spam Injection exploit.
+Roberto Galoppini reports on the WordPress Spam Injection exploit.

 Decoding it with base64_decode came out that such code calls an external javascript that pastes on the fly some spam links in the page, writing also in the option field strings of this form rss_*…